 Up until the recent bombings and the increased violence in the Sinai Peninsula, many Copts were encouraged by recent political happenings.
 In July 2013, General Abdel Fattah el-Sisi ousted President Mohamed Morsi, a welcomed and supported event by many Copts in light of the persecution they had endured during Morsi’s presidency.
 General Sisi became president and, in January 2014, the Egyptian government passed a referendum ratifying a new constitution to replace the 2012 constitution put in place under the Morsi government.
 Freedom of religion and belief is included in Article 64 of this latest set of governing directives.
 The article states, “Freedom of belief is absolute.
 The freedom of practicing religious rituals and establishing places of worship for the followers of revealed religions is a right organized by law.”
 In Egypt, revealed religions are Christianity, Islam, and Judaism.

 In 2015, President Sisi laid the responsibility for reform at the feet of Al-Azhar’s scholars, who are viewed as the leaders of intellectual, Sunni-Islamic thought.
 He said, “You, imams, are responsible before Allah.
 The entire world is waiting.
 The entire world is waiting for your next word because this nation is being torn apart."
-Recently, Al-Azhar's grand imam, Sheikh Ahmed el-Tayeb, did denounce those who use Islam as a vehicle for death.
+Two years later, Al-Azhar's grand imam, Sheikh Ahmed el-Tayeb, did denounce those who use Islam as a vehicle for death.
 And Al-Azhar, in partnership with the Ministry of Religious Endowments, are advocating for religious tolerance and understanding by the training of imams and the inclusion of such content in their schools' curriculum, which serves some two million primary and secondary students and 400,000 university students throughout the country.

 Other encouraging news for Christians came in August 2016 when Parliament passed a measure loosening church construction regulations.
 The old, onerous regulations, of which some dated back to 1856, included needing to receive a building permit from the president.
 Now, provincial governors may approve construction requests, but the approval must come within four months of the application date.
 Under the old provision, even if presidential approval was given, the proposed site of the church could be a disqualifying factor.
 Prohibited sites included those near mosques, government buildings, and between residential areas.
 Now, a big hurdle is limits on church size.
 According to the new law, the size of the building must correspond to the number of Christians in the area, which could potentially hamper a local church’s effectiveness in ministry and future growth.
 Many suspect the Christian community is underestimated purposefully to diminish its influence.

 The new law was greeted with praise and critique.
 “We hope these negative points will be eliminated in the future, but in any case, this law is a good step," said Margaret Azer, a Coptic MP and the human rights committee deputy chairwoman.
 Leaders of Egyptian churches (Orthodox, Catholic and Evangelical) provided their stamp of approval also.
-Yet others see the measure as “sectarian” for it requires more of Christians to build churches than it does of Muslims to build mosques.
+Yet others see the measure as unjust for it requires more of Christians to build churches than it does of Muslims to build mosques.
 According to Coptic Solidarity, in the past 60 years, only two churches a year have been approved for construction, which comes to one church for every 5,500 Christians in Egypt—compared to one mosque for every 620 Muslims.